 How to Read This Handbook

-This handbook is organised by research object and workflow: foundations, molecular discovery and design, cells, tissues, systems biology, organismal and environmental biology, therapeutic discovery and translation, and research systems, practice, and governance.
-Each major chapter starts with the same field-reference questions, then uses the same evidence-utility questions so a reader can locate the evidence level before acting on it.
-The handbook is a reference, not a tutorial; you do not need to read it cover to cover.
+This handbook is organised by research object and workflow.
+Five parts move from foundations through molecular, cellular, organismal, and therapeutic research.
+Part VI covers research systems and automation.
+Part VII covers evaluation, practice, and governance, followed by a closing chapter on emerging frontiers.
+Each major chapter uses the same field-reference and evidence-utility questions so a reader can locate the evidence level before acting on it.
+The handbook is a reference, not a tutorial, and does not require cover-to-cover reading.

 The shortest paths to handbook value, by topic: